DryPeng/clashT/docs/configuration/configuration-reference.md

 # direct: directly forward the packets to the Internet
 mode: rule

-# ClashTT by default prints logs to STDOUT
+# ClashT by default prints logs to STDOUT
 # info / warning / error / debug / silent
 # log-level: info